-The E-OBS domain looks mostly uniform with the majority of values ranging between 26 - 34 heat waves.
+The E-OBS domain looks mostly uniform, with the majority of values ranging between 26-34 heat waves.
 The domain mean value (30.9) in Table 3 underlines this.
-Only in the north and south there are small concentrations of higher values up to 40 heat waves.
-The RCM bias domains show rather mixed patterns with both, positive and negative values.
-RegCM (positive) and WRF@5 km (negative) are the only domains where one direction in bias predominates.
-This is also reflected in the mean bias values in Table 3, where these two RCMs have the highest values (2.57 and -4.14), while at the other domains the opposite signs tend to cancel each other out, bringing them closer to zero on average.
-The northern part of all bias domains is predominated by negative bias values.
-It is also noticeable that in the eastern part of the domain only positive values prevail in RegCM, while negative values prevail in all other bias domains in this area.
+Only in the north and south are small concentrations of higher values (up to 40 heat waves).
+The RCM bias domains show rather mixed patterns with both positive and negative values.
+RegCM (positive) and WRF@5km (negative) are the only domains where one bias direction predominates.
+This is also reflected in the mean bias values in Table 3, where these two RCMs have the highest values (2.57 and -4.14), while the opposite signs tend to cancel each other out in the other domains, bringing them closer to zero on average.
+In all the bias domains, the northern part is dominated by negative bias values.
+It is also noticeable that in the eastern part of the domain, only positive values prevail in RegCM, while negative values prevail in all other bias domains in this area.
 The WRF@15 km experiment looks quite balanced and therefore quite different from its 5 km counterpart.
 This is also confirmed by the smaller mean bias value (-1.37) in Table 3.
-The domain mean values in Table 3 show a relatively large range of about seven heat waves between the maximum (33.4 at RegCM) and minimum (26.7 at WRF@5 km) value.
-The E-OBS reference value of 30.9 means that in average there was approx. one summer heat wave per year in the study period.
-ALADIN and RACMO (31.2) come closest to this value, WRF@5 km (26.7) shows the biggest discrepancy.
-COSMO-CLM, REMO, RCA4 and the two WRF runs simulated in average less heat waves than the reference, ALADIN, RegCM and RACMO more.
+The domain mean values in Table 3 show a relatively large range of about seven heat waves between the maximum (33.4 at RegCM) and minimum (26.7 at WRF@5 km) values.
+The E-OBS reference value of 30.9 means that, on average, there was approximately one summer heat wave per year in the study period.
+ALADIN and RACMO (31.2) come closest to this value, while WRF@5 km (26.7) shows the biggest discrepancy.
+COSMO-CLM, REMO, RCA4 and the two WRF runs simulated fewer heat waves on average than the reference, whereas ALADIN, RegCM and RACMO simulated more.
 ALADIN has the lowest mean bias value (0.31).
-The mean bias values of COSMO-CLM, REMO, RCA4 and the two WRF runs are negative, the others are positive.
+The mean bias values of COSMO-CLM, REMO, RCA4 and the two WRF runs are negative; the others are positive.
 All the SPAEF scores between the reference and the single RCM domains (not shown) are negative here, indicating that there is no good overall spatial agreement at all.
-The highest score (-0.04) is found at REMO, the lowest (-0.25) at RCA4 and the two WRF runs.
+The highest score (-0.04) is found for REMO and the lowest (-0.25) for RCA4 and the two WRF runs.